expo/expo/docs/pages/versions/v41.0.0/sdk/bar-code-scanner.md

 > Important notes:
 >
-> - When an ITF-14 barcode is recognized, it's type can sometimes be set to `interleaved2of5`.
+> - When an ITF-14 barcode is recognized, its type can sometimes be set to `interleaved2of5`.

 > - Scanning for either `PDF417` and/or `Code39` formats can result in a noticeable increase in battery consumption on iOS.
 It is recommended to provide only the bar code formats you expect to scan to the `barCodeTypes` prop.